craftingcity/The-Known-World/Prenotes May 17 23.md

 > Giant gorilla eating ghost people, used spell to get through, go around or dont go.
 Wizards are corrupt, fuck this place, we are leaving, ttyl

-they head beyond the city after sending Grande's message in search of the
+they head beyond the city after sending Grande's message in search of the "bridge that will take us beyond here" - they are pretty pissed at the Wizards for sending them here without like, any information.

+the only thing that we'll need from the party is a set of coins each for [[Karenos, River's Keeper]] to transport them back home.